Severus11/Biblio---The-book-reader-for-all/README.md

-# PDF-Speak-aLoud
+# Biblio - The book reader for all !
-A Python app to covert pdf/text files into speech and read out.
+A Python app that reads out books to you